Switchers Trilogy: Books

-Switchers
+Switchers (1997)

+Originally published in Ireland in 1994, Switchers was first published in Ireland by Aran Books in 1994, then in the United States by Hyperion in 1998.
+The audiobook narrated by Niamh Cusack was released in 1997.

-A lonely teenage girl named Tess finds solace in using her ability to 'Switch' to explore the animal world.
+In the novel, a lonely teenage girl named Tess finds solace in using her ability to 'Switch' to explore the animal world.
 When she meets Kevin, another Switcher, he reveals to her that an enormously powerful force is threatening to usher in a new Ice Age.
 Kevin and Tess alone have the power to stop this terrible threat.
 Before she knows what is happening, Tess finds herself leaving behind her comfortable home and her parents to journey with Kevin to the Arctic circle, where they must face the fearsome and ancient krools.

-Midnight's Choice
+Midnight's Choice (1998)

+Midnight's Choice was published in the United Kingdom by Bodley Head in 1998.
+The audiobook narrated by Niamh Cusack was released in 2001.

 With Kevin happily settled into the form of a phoenix, Tess turns her attention to helping a depressed fellow Switcher named Martin to choose his path when he turns fifteen.
 But Martin's habits of Switching are unconventional, for he has taken refuge from his grief and loneliness in the cold, dark persona of a vampire.
 Soon Tess is in a race against time to save Martin, and herself, from the darkness of the vampire world.